NingPing Ad-Block: DNS-Based Intelligent Ad-Filtering Solution

 Especially suitable for mobile device usage scenarios, balancing privacy protection with battery life.

-NullPrivate now fully supports the HTTP/3 protocol.
-All existing users will be automatically upgraded to enjoy the performance gains of HTTP/3 without any additional configuration.
+NullPrivate has fully implemented support for the HTTP/3 protocol.
+All existing users will be automatically upgraded to enjoy the performance improvements brought by HTTP/3 without requiring any additional configuration.

-- iOS users: Can now use HTTP/3 directly via the DoH protocol, enjoying lower network latency
+• iOS Users: Can now directly use HTTP/3 via DoH protocol for lower network latency

-HTTP/3, the latest version of the HTTP protocol, is built on Google’s QUIC transport protocol and brings several revolutionary technical advantages:
+As the latest version of the HTTP protocol, HTTP/3 brings multiple revolutionary technical advantages based on Google’s QUIC transport protocol:

 Core Features